Machine Gun Kelly storms off after bizarre ‘air guitar’ exchange with Martin Brundle

 Machine Gun Kelly was involved in a bizarre exchange with Martin Brundle on the F1 grid in Brazil – with the rapper putting his thumb down to the camera at the end.

-On Sunday, prior to the Brazilian Grand Prix in Sao Paulo won by Max Verstappen, Brundle bumped into the American rapper and a strange interview started and finish in excruciating circumstances.
+On Sunday, prior to the Brazilian Grand Prix in Sao Paulo won by Max Verstappen, Brundle bumped into the American rapper and a strange interview started and finished in excruciating circumstances.

 At first Machine Gun Kelly – real name Colson Baker – stared into the distance as he appeared unable to hear Brundle, before then saying: “Honoured to be here.”